Subscribe to this page via e-mail here - Subscribe

-There are several false views about the identity of the antichrist.
-Some have claimed that it is one specific person.
-Others say it is a mysterious force that will wage war with Christ in some gigantic fashion.
-Others believe it is anyone who opposes Christ.
+There are several other false views regarding the identity of the antichrist.
+Many claim that it is one specific person.
+Others say it is a mysterious force that will plague the world.
+Some believe it is anyone who opposes Christ.
 And even others feel it is the "beast" mentioned in the book of Revelation.
-Though these views are all false and vastly different, they all have one thing in common - they all teach that the antichrist is yet to come.
+Though these views are vastly different, they all have one thing in common - they all contend that the antichrist is yet to come.

 Those who espoused the antichrist doctrine did not deny the existence of God; they were not atheists.
-Nor did they deny Jesus.
-They believed Jesus was a real person.
-In fact, they would defend him!
-And they did not reject Christianity; they claimed to be Christians.
-John wrote that they "went out from us" (I John 2:19).
+Nor did they deny Jesus, in fact, they would even defend Him.
+And they did not reject Christianity, for they claimed to be Christians.
+John clearly said, "they went out from us" (I John 2:19).
 So they were not anti-Christian, as they are often made to appear.

 Meaning Of The Word Antichrist

-The word "antichrist" is mentioned only in the books of I and II John.
-Four times it is found in I John (2:18,22; 4:3).
-A fifth mention is II John 7.
+The word "antichrist (s)" is mentioned only in the epistles of John.
+Four times it is found in I John (2:18, 22; 4:3).
+A fifth mention is in II John 7.
 Within these passages, John revealed several important facts about the antichrist which many have failed to acknowledge.